express-ts/create-npack-app/docusaurus/docs/proxying-api-requests-in-development.md

 sidebar_label: Proxying in Development
 ---

-> Note: this feature is available with `react-scripts@0.2.3` and higher.
+> Note: this feature is available with `npack-scripts@0.2.3` and higher.

-People often serve the front-end React app from the same host and port as their backend implementation.
+People often serve the front-end Node.js app from the same host and port as their backend implementation.

 For example, a production setup might look like this after the app is deployed:

-    /             - static server returns index.html with React app
+    /             - static server returns index.html with @express app
-    /todos        - static server returns index.html with React app /api/todos    - server handles any /api/* requests using the backend implementation
+    /todos        - static server returns index.html with @express app /api/todos    - server handles any /api/* requests using the backend implementation

 Such setup is **not** required.
 However, if you **do** have a setup like this, it is convenient to write requests like `fetch('/api/todos')` without worrying about redirecting them to another host or port during development.